Leafyfied/Retro-Docs-Variable-page/Properties/Transparency.md

-# Tranparency
+# Transparency

 ## Description

 Change the Transparency of an Object

-**Note:The Transparency Property does not affect player Collisions,Therefore a Transparent object will not disable Player Collison**
+**Note:The Transparency Property does not affect player Collisions,Therefore a Transparent object will not disable Player Collisions**

 ## Can be used Through